maartendecat/stapl-java-api/README.md

 STAPL - Java API
 =====================

 This project provides a simple Java API project to employ STAPL in Java applications.
-STAPL is a simple Scala DSL for is a simple Scala DSL designed to express and evaluate attribute-based tree-structured policies (think XACML) easily.
+STAPL is a simple Scala DSL designed to express and evaluate attribute-based tree-structured policies (think XACML) easily.

 For more information about STAPL in general, see the [main STAPL project][1].